moroots/TOLNET_DEMO/README.md

 - Advisor: John T. Sullivan

 ### To-Do List
-- [ ] Please make the following print a nicely showing the id associate with the names
+- [ ] Make the following print a nicely showing the id associate with the names
-- [ ] Please investigate the issue with tolnet_curtains(): and create an example of this functionality working correcly
+- [ ] Investigate the issue with tolnet_curtains(): and create an example of this functionality working correcly
-- [ ] Please continue to adjust the processing_types filter to work properly
+- [ ] Continue to adjust the processing_types filter to work properly

 #### Organization